The Umbrella feature in detail

 Forwarding in a primary or secondary zone only makes sense for names delegated out of that zone.

-e.g. if example.com contains this:
+e.g. if the example.com zone contains:

 delegated IN NS different-ns.somewhere.